2022–23 Hamilton Academical F.C. season

-The 2022–23 season is Hamilton Academical's second season back in the second tier of Scottish football, following their relegation from the Scottish Premiership at the end of the 2020–21 season.
-Hamilton will also compete in the League Cup, Challenge Cup and the Scottish Cup.
+The 2022–23 season was Hamilton Academical's second season back in the second tier of Scottish football, following their relegation from the Scottish Premiership at the end of the 2020–21 season.
+Hamilton also competed in the League Cup, Challenge Cup and the Scottish Cup.

 Summary

 Management

 Former Hamilton player and assistant manager Stuart Taylor returned to the club after being appointed as their new head coach on 20 August 2021.

 Taylor would step down from his role on 23 June 2022 after 10 months in charge.
 John Rankin, who had been first-team coach under Taylor, was promoted to the position of head coach 5 days later.

+On 20 May 2023, following a play-off draw with Lanarkshire derby rivals Airdrieonians, Hamilton were relegated to League One after losing 5–6 on penalties and dropped down to the third tier of Scottish football for the first time since 2005.